Petar-T/SQLDoc/README.md

 Library of missing powershell commands for SQL server, used for making static reports<BR>
-Copy to root reporting folder
+Copy .css and .js files to root reporting folder for nicer html formatting

 use it:
 ```powershell